mia-platform/documentation/docs/fast_data/data_catalog/overview.md

 The Data Catalog Agent can not be deployed in projects adopting the older Console workflow.
 :::

-A Mia-Platform Console Project can be configured to function as a Data Catalog, that is a centralized location where it is possible to collect metadata concerning all the data assets of an organization.
+A Mia-Platform Console Project can be configured to work as a Data Catalog, that is a centralized location where it is possible to collect metadata concerning all the data assets of an organization.
-Within the project it is possible to set up our Data Catalog Agent, which can be configured to connect to different sources, such as:
+Within the project, it is possible to set up our Data Catalog Agent, which can be configured to connect to different sources, such as:

 - Oracle Database